 - Questions that describe educational or heath care scenarios and ask you to explain how you would approach them.

 VI.
-We are operating a whole field interview process.
 This means that we will be interviewing all suitable applicants before making offers.
-We will complete all interviews in early March 2023 and we aim to have sent all offers to successful applicants by the end of March.
+We will complete all interviews in early March 2024 and we aim to have sent all offers to successful applicants by the end of March.staggered gathered

 VII.
 You are permitted to have a chaperone present with you in the room during the interview, who would typically be a parent/guardian, teacher, or another family member.
 However, chaperones are not permitted to discuss answers to questions with you or otherwise interfere with the interview process at any time and cannot have applied to study MPAS Physician Associate Studies at the University of Reading in the current academic year.